How do financial advisors make money?

 2. Salaried advisors

-Just like in many other professions, some firms pay their advisors a salary.
-And though they don’t get any compensation from fees or commissions, these advisors
+Just like in many other professions, some firms pay their advisors a salary rather than being compensated with fees or commissions.

-Salaried financial professionals offer a level of predictability in their compensation, which can sometimes alleviate concerns about advisor fees tied directly to product sales but it's important to understand any conflicts that might influence their advice.
+Salaried financial professionals offer a level of predictability in their compensation, which can sometimes alleviate concerns about advisor fees tied directly to product sales, but again, it's important to understand any conflicts that might influence their advice.

 3. Client fees